min2ha/ukwa-site/content/target/55551/index.en.md

   "start_date": "2017-07-07T09:00:00Z"
 }

-# All Wales Event for Weavers, Spinners & Dyers

 All Wales Event for Weavers, Spinners & Dyers is a bieninal gathering of members of the Welsh Guilds of Weavers, Spinners and Dyers at Llanidloes.